connervieira/Predator/DEFINITIONS.md

 ### Mode

 Predator uses the term 'mode' to describe the various ways it can operate.
-Each of Predator's mode has unique functionality designed to be used in a specific situation.
+Each of Predator's modes have unique functionality designed to be used in a specific situation.

 ### Path